 Many cities currently charge for non-resident library cards, including:

 - Dallas - $250

 Irving Public Library would like to keep their customers, so fees are kept to a minimum while remaining comparable to the annual tax revenue per capita that is collected from current residents of Irving.

 Proof of Residency

-As part of this change in policy, all Irving Public Library cardholders must provide proof of residency each year as their cards expires.
-Bring the appropriate forms of identification to any checkout desk to renew your card.
+As part of this change in policy, all Irving Public Library cardholders must provide proof of residency each year their cards expires.
+Bring the appropriate forms of identification to any checkout desk to renew your card or renew over chat.
+Please be prepared to pay the $40 non-resident fee online when prompted.
 You can find a list of approved identification here (PDF).
 To find out your expiration date, visit us over online chat.